spf13/spf13-vim/README.md

 store for the Prelude (easy to update, easy to personalize, easy to extend, highly modular, highly comprehensible).

+## Fast Forward

+Assuming you're using an Unix-like OS (*BSD, GNU/Linux, OS X, Solaris, etc), you already have Emacs 24 installed, as well as git & curl you can skip the whole manual and just type in your favorite shell the following command:

+``

 ## Getting Emacs 24

 Obviously to use the Emacs Prelude you have to install Emacs 24